How I became an indie game developer, from Commodore 64 to iOS and Apple TV

 My first ever purchase of Apple equipment in 2012

-And finish we have, as we have come to the end of this page.
+This brings us nicely to the end of this page.
 I hope you have enjoyed this brief history of how I became an indie game developer, and I would really appreciate if you continue to follow my endeavours on this website, and through the social media links below.